audaciaconsulting/Audacia.Log/Audacia.Log.AspNetCore/README.md

 ```

 ### RequestBodyActionLogFilter
-This filter can be registered to include logs for the beginning and end of each Action Method.
-This only includes request parameters as well as details of the response such as the type of model returned.
+This enrichment captures the arguments/ payload passed to an action method in an ASP.NET API endpoint.
+These arguments include query parameters, route values, form data, and complex objects (e.g., JSON payloads) passed in the request body.

+Usage: By logging this data, you gain visibility into what input your API actions are receiving, allowing for better debugging, validation, and performance tuning.
+This also helps in diagnosing input-related errors or unexpected behavior when specific argument values are provided.

 Register it like so:

 ```csharp
 using Audacia.Log.AspNetCore;